Museu Paraense Emílio Goeldi

-The Museu Paraense Emílio Goeldi (MPEG) is a Brazilian research institution and museum located in the city of Belém, state of Pará, Brazil.
+The Museu Paraense Emílio Goeldi, commonly shortened MPEG, is a Brazilian research institution and museum located in the city of Belém, state of Pará, Brazil.
 It was founded in 1866 by Domingos Soares Ferreira Penna as the Pará Museum of Natural History and Ethnography, and was later named in honor of Swiss naturalist Émil August Goeldi, who reorganized the institution and was its director from 1894 to 1905.
 It is now the "main research center on natural systems and sociocultural processes of the Brazilian Amazon."
-The museum and zoological park are listed as protected sites by both the National Institute of Historic and Artistic Heritage (IPHAN) and the Department of Historic, Artistic and Cultural Heritage of the state of Pará.
+The museum and zoological park are listed as protected sites by both the National Institute of Historic and Artistic Heritage, and the Department of Historic, Artistic and Cultural Heritage of the state of Pará.

 Activities

 The institution has the mission of researching, cataloging and analyzing the biological and sociocultural diversity of the Amazon Basin, contributing to its cultural memory and its regional development.
 It has also the aim of increasing public awareness of science in the Amazon by means of its museums, botanical garden, zoological park, etc.

 The Museum maintains a scientific research station in the high Amazon forest (Estação Científica Ferreira Penna), which was inaugurated in 1993, with 330 km2 in the Caxiuanã National Forest, municipality of Melgaço, Pará.

 The museum provided assistance in preparing the management plan for the Grão-Pará Ecological Station between 2007 and 2011.

 This is a strictly protected environmental unit covering 4245819 ha of Amazon forest created in 2006, the largest such reserve in the world.